-Each year, the University of Georgia Police Department enters required data on the Federal Department of Education website.
+Each year, the UGA Police Department enters required data on the Federal Department of Education website.
 Annual data collection and Clery compliance is overseen by the Office of Legal Affairs.
 The Division of Marketing & Communications maintains the "Safe and Secure" website and facilitates the public dissemination of this report and other related information.

-CLERY ACT CRIME STATISTICS
+CLERY ACT CRIME STATISTICS | UGA MAIN CAMPUS